-Stop the Abuse – Call Our San Luis Obispo Nursing Home Abuse Attorneys
+Our San Luis Obispo Nursing Home Abuse Attorneys Can Help Protect Them

 When you place a parent, grandparent, friend or family member in an assisted-living or skilled-nursing facility, the last thing you expect is elder abuse or neglect.
 However, some unscrupulous people may take advantage of someone you love, either financially, physically, sexually or mentally.
 Abuse of an elder is usually perpetrated by a caregiver and often occurs in a nursing home.
 If your loved one is a victim of elder abuse or nursing home negligence, then it is time to take legal action.
 Contact our San Luis Obispo nursing home abuse attorneys right away; we can help you move your loved one to another facility and hold the facility accountable for his or her injuries.

 When the safety and well-being of your loved ones is in jeopardy, you need help.
 The elder abuse attorneys at James McKiernan Lawyers offer representation to individuals harmed in nursing homes as a result of abuse or neglect.
 We understand the emotional trauma of placing a loved one in care facility only to discover the care providers you trusted instead abused or neglected your loved one.
 Our lawyers have years of experience taking on cases that involve abusive care providers.
 Contact our nursing home abuse attorneys today for a free case evaluation.
 We can assist you in finding another facility so that he or she gets the care they need to recover from their injuries or emotional trauma.
 Then, we can help you file a claim against the nursing facility.

 As a resident of a nursing home, your loved one has certain legal rights.
 According to California law, caretakers must uphold residents’ rights to medical treatment, quality of life, privacy, visits, transfer, confidentiality, discharge, and freedom from restraint and abuse.
 Your loved one has the right to: